Web-Bakers/web-bakers/CONTRIBUTING.md

 Follow this basic procedure:

+- Select or create an open [issue](https://github.com/Web-Bakers/web-bakers/issues) to work on, and assign yourself to that issue.
 - Make sure your local develop branch is up to date with the remote develop branch.

     ```